Time Bandits: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds a 90% rating based on 49 reviews, with an average rating of 7.9/10.
+On the review aggregator website Rotten Tomatoes, the film holds a 91% rating based on 54 reviews, with an average rating of 7.9/10.
 The consensus states: "Time Bandits is a remarkable time-travel fantasy from Terry Gilliam, who utilises fantastic set design and homemade special effects to create a vivid, original universe".
 On Metacritic, it received a weighted average rating of 79 out of 100 based on 18 critics, indicating "generally favorable reviews".

 The film had mainly positive reviews.
 Gary Arnold of The Washington Post said it was "a marvellous cinematic tonic, a sumptuous new classic in the tradition of time-travel and fairy-tale adventure".
 David Ansen of Newsweek considered it "at once sophisticated and childlike in its magical but emotionally cool logic ... a wonderful wild card in the fall movie season".
-Vincent Canby of The New York Times said it was "a cheerfully irreverent lark - part fairy tale, part science fiction and part comedy".
+Vincent Canby of The New York Times said it was "a cheerfully irreverent lark – part fairy tale, part science fiction and part comedy".

 Other critics gave the film less praise.
 Roger Ebert of the Chicago Sun-Times said: "I'm usually fairly certain whether or not I've seen a good movie.
 But my reaction to Time Bandits was ambiguous.
 I had great admiration for what was physically placed on the screen ...
 But I was disappointed by the breathless way the dramatic scenes were handled and by a breakneck pace that undermined the most important element of comedy, which is timing".
 Gene Siskel of the Chicago Tribune thought it was "an uneven special effects extravaganza ...
 Unfortunately, there are just too many visits to famous people".
+British critic Leslie Halliwell gave it one of four stars: "Curious tall tale in which schoolboy fantasy alternates with violence and black comedy.
+In general much less funny than it intended to be, but with some hilarious moments."
+Pauline Kael stated: "Gilliam has a cacophonous imagination; even the magical incongruities are often cancelled out by the incessant buzz of cleverness ...
+The director doesn't shape the material satisfyingly; this may be one of those rare pictures that suffers from a surfeit of good ideas."

+C. J. Henderson reviewed Time Bandits for Pegasus magazine and stated that "To sum up briefly, Time Bandits is not essentially a comedy.
+What it is, is fast-paced, irreverent, damn funny, and damn entertaining.
+And, compared to a lot of films which have come out this year, that is almost more than one could hope for."
+C. J. Henderson reviewed Time Bandits for the following issue of Pegasus magazine and stated that "unlike movies like the classic Wizard of Oz, there is no sentiment in Time Bandits.
+The film is a confusing, somewhat tragic tale; this does not make it unenjoyable, but it does make it different.
+For many people, it was too different."